livingsocial/bundler-patch/README.md

 The rules for updating vulnerable gems are almost identical to the general `bundler-patch` behavior described above, and abide by the same options (`-m`, `-p`, and `-s`) though there are some tweaks to encourage getting to at least a patched version of the gem.
-Keep in mind Bundler may choose unexpected versions in order to satisfy the dependency graph.
+Keep in mind Bundler may still choose unexpected versions in order to satisfy the dependency graph.

    * `-v/--vulnerable_gems_only` option will automatically restrict the gems